Josiah Gilbert Holland: Springfield

 Holland's first book under his birth name was a two-volume History of Western Massachusetts (1855), the first book to feature a poem by a Black woman poet in the U.S. He followed in 1857 with an historical novel, The Bay-Path: A Tale of Colonial New England Life, and a collection of essays titled Titcomb's Letters to Young People, Single and Married in 1858.
 There were at least fifty editions of this book.
 He also published his narrative poem “Bitter-Sweet” that year.
 In 1857, he began touring on the Lyceum lecture circuit, soon mentioned with Oliver Wendell Holmes, Bayard Taylor and George William Curtis.

 Gold-Foil: Hammered from Popular Proverbs under his Timothy Titcomb pen name came out in 1859.
 He published his second novel, Miss Gilbert‘s Career: An American Story, in 1860.
 It is considered one of the first novels of American Realism, anticipating “much abler and more penetrating realists” who would come later that century.
 The year following he released Lessons in Life: A Series of Familiar Essays (1861).

 In 1862, he erected an opulent home in the Italianate villa style (also called a “Swiss-chalet style”).
 It was located on a bluff overlooking the Connecticut River in North Springfield near present day 110 Atwater Terrace.
 Holland named the mansion “Brightwood”; it was painted Venetian red.
 The neighborhood today retains the name Brightwood.

+In August 1864, his poem, The Heart of the War, was published in the magazine,The Atlantic Monthly.

-When Sam Bowles took an extended trip to Europe, Holland temporarily assumed the duties as editor-in-chief of the The Springfield Republican.
+When Sam Bowles took an extended trip to Europe, Holland temporarily assumed the duties as editor-in-chief of The Springfield Republican.
 After the Civil War he reduced his editorial duties and wrote many of his most popular works, including the Life of Abraham Lincoln (1866), and Kathrina: Her Life and Mine, In a Poem (1867).